Jarichi/Mysteries-of-Rankhra/World Notes/PCs/Robin/Aki.md

 ## Devotion

 In her darkest hour, the Fey answered [[Aki]]'s call for aid, imbuing her with newfound energy and warmth to fend off her assailants.
 Moved by their intervention and humbled by their grace, [[Aki]] came to realize the depth of her bond with the Fey.
 In a moment of clarity, she pledged to safeguard the Feywild and vowed to one day return to Foxglove Grove, her heart filled with unwavering devotion to her beloved homeland.

+## The price
+Fey don;t help for free and demand payment.
+Aki's payment is that the fey appears in her dreams at random intervals and kinda just trolls her and gives her advide sometimes, until she is back in the feywild.